Dame Anne Godwin: trade union leader

-When the Clerical Workers union, APEX, joined forces with the GMB - Britain's General Union in 1989, the records of the union were all placed in the Working Class Movement Library.
-Over the years there have been a number of of researchers who have studied the rich vein of history contained within the archives.
+When the Clerical Workers' union, APEX, joined forces with the GMB - Britain's General Union in 1989, the records of the union were placed in the Working Class Movement Library.
+Over the years there have been a number of researchers who have studied the rich vein of history contained within the archives.

-Irene Pink, herself an APEX/ GMB member and activist in the Friends of the WCML examined the role of women within the union and has contributed to preserving our knowledge of such important women trade unionists as Dorothy Evans, Helene Walker, Jessie Stephan and Anne Godwin.
-She has also cast valuable insights into the history of the Association of Women Clerks and Secretaries as well as the Clerical and Administrative Workers Union [later APEX].
+Irene Pink, herself an APEX/GMB member and activist in the Friends of the WCML examined the role of women within the union and has contributed to preserving our knowledge of such important women trade unionists as Dorothy Evans, Helene Walker, Jessie Stephen and Anne Godwin.
+She has also cast valuable insights into the history of the Association of Women Clerks and Secretaries as well as the Clerical and Administrative Workers Union (later APEX).

 Anne Godwin, 1897-1992

 Beatrice Anne Godwin was born [July 1897] at Farncombe, Surrey and was educated at the British School, Bridge Road, Godalming.

 She left at 15 [in 1912] and began her working life as a counting house clerk in a West End store, earning 5s a week for a six day week, working from 9.00am until 7.00pm.
 At sales time the working day lengthened to 10.00pm with a free supper as payment for the overtime.

 In 1916 she moved to the Army Pay Office as a civilian clerk.
 Her pay was now 16s per week.
 However, war prices were soaring too and some of the women working in the office formed themselves into a deputation and went to ask the Army Paymaster for more money.
 They did not get it, being thoroughly shouted down in the process.
 But this experience planted a seed of inner resistance in Miss Godwin's mind which germinated into a determination to do something practical. about trade unionism after the War.